Feminist art movement: Body art

 Body art can be tattoos, body piercing, branding, scarification, dermal anchors, and three-dimensional art or body modifications such as beading.
 Body art can be an example of performance art and they can be overlapped in feminist art.
 For example, there is Nil Yalter's film The Headless Woman (Belly Dance).
 It focuses on a woman's stomach on which text has been inscribed.
 And the woman keeps writing the text on the belly (body art).
 And as the woman begins her belly dance, all we see is the soft flesh of her undulating stomach, and the pulsing text.

-An example is Cut Piece by Yoko Ono: In 1964, Ono performedCut Piece, in which she invited the audience to cut portions of her garment with scissors while she sat on a stage wearing her nicest dress.
+An example is Cut Piece by Yoko Ono: In 1964, Ono performed Cut Piece, in which she invited the audience to cut portions of her garment with scissors while she sat on a stage wearing her nicest dress.
 Topics like vulnerability, agency, and objectification of women were all touched on in the performance.

 Barbara Kruger's Your Body is a Battleground: This famous piece of art from 1989 combines a black-and-white image of a woman's face with the bold words "Your Body is a Battleground."
 In her essay, Kruger addresses topics including body commodification, reproductive rights, and control.

 Hannah Wilke's Nude Descending a Staircase, No. 2 In this performance from 1976, Wilke descended a stairway slowly while wearing sculptures made out of chewed-up gum.
 She fought the commodification of women's bodies, the male gaze, and sexualization in her piece.

 Ana Mendieta's The Pregnant Woman: Mendieta explored the relationship between her body and nature in a series of performances from the 1970s.
 She utilized her bare body as a canvas for The Pregnant Woman, pushing it against various objects like rocks and trees to make imprints.
 The piece honors the female body's capacity for conception and childrearing.

 By Suzanne Lacy, In Mourning and In Rage: A group of women, directed by Suzanne Lacy, laid down on the grass of a Los Angeles cemetery in the shape of a huge peace sign for this performance in 1977.
 The concert was a protest against violence against women, especially the murders committed by the Hillside Strangler at the time.

 Another example is Orlan's Redressing III.
 In this 1990 work, Orlan has plastic surgery while awake and broadcasts the procedure to a gallery audience.
 The piece questions gender norms, masculine gaze, and the pressure on women to uphold specific standards of beauty.

 These examples show how feminist body art challenges and subverts conventional ideas about the female body by bringing attention to issues of power, control, and agency and reclaiming women's bodies as places for resistance and self-expression.